H-1B Presidential Proclamation

 I-94 Record

-Scholar and Employee Travel
+Scholar & Employee Travel

 Regulations and documents needed to re-enter the U.S. for WashU scholars and employees.